 The halacha follows R. Yehuda in the mishnah on our daf who asserts that in certain situations an eruv is not required for a courtyard occupied by a landlord and his tenants.
-R. Yehuda asserts that if the landlord retains “tefisas yad” – namely, he keeps some of his belongings in the rental units – no eruv is needed for the courtyard (or hallway in the case of an apartment house) because the tenants have the status of (temporary) guests residing in the landlord’s house.
+R. Yehuda maintains that if the landlord retains “tefisas yad” – i.e., he keeps some of his belongings in the rental units – no eruv is needed because the tenants have the status of temporary guests residing at the landlord’s house.

-The Gemara explains that the halacha of tefisas yad applies only if the items stored by the landlord in the tenant’s units are muktzeh and can’t be removed on Shabbos.
-If the stored items, however, are non-muktzeh and can be removed, an eruv is necessary.
+The Gemara explains that the halacha of “tefisas yad” applies only if the items stored by the landlord in the tenant’s units are muktzeh and can’t be removed on Shabbos.
+However if the items stored are non-muktzeh, an eruv is necessary.

-The Tur (ad loc.
-O.C.
-370) adds that if the stored items are very heavy, making their being moved rather unlikely, the tefisas yad exemption applies even if the items are not muktzeh.
+The Tur (ad loc., Orach Chayim 370) adds that if the stored items are very heavy, making their being moved rather unlikely, the “tefisas yad” exemption applies even though the items are not muktzeh.

-The Chazon Ish (siman 82) asserts that R. Yehuda’s law of tefisas yad is applicable only in a situation where the owner retains the right to store his personal items in his tenants’ apartments.
-However, if the items maintained in the apartments are intended solely for the tenants’ use during the course of their tenancy – such as stoves and refrigerators – then they do not constitute a tefisas yad of the owner and an eruv is necessary.
+The Chazon Ish (Siman 82) asserts that R. Yehuda’s law of “tefisas yad” is applicable only if the owner retains rights to store his personal items in his tenant’s apartments.
+However, if the items are for the tenant to use in the course of his tenancy – such as stoves and refrigerators – they are not considered “tefisas yad” of the owner and an eruv is necessary.